CyVerse-learning-materials/foss-2020/reproducible_science/cicd.rst

 **Agile**
 """""""""

-Agile development practices involve organizing a team around short term (1-2 week long) 'sprints'
+Agile development practices involve organizing a team around short term (1-2 week long) 'sprints'.
+Sprints are organized by `scrum master <https://en.wikipedia.org/wiki/Scrum_(software_development)>`_.
+Team members are assigned tasks and evaluate their results during sprint reviews and planning sessions.

 **Waterfall**
 """""""""

-Similar to the common `Gantt chart <>`_
+Similar to the common `Gantt chart <https://en.wikipedia.org/wiki/Gantt_chart>`_ a `waterfall model <https://en.wikipedia.org/wiki/Waterfall_model>`_ is a breakdown of project activities into linear sequential phases, where each phase depends on the deliverables of the previous one and corresponds to a specialisation of tasks.

 .. note::